V. C. Wynne-Edwards

-Vero Copner Wynne-Edwards, CBE, FRS, FRSE (4 July 1906 - 5 January 1997) was an English zoologist.
-He was best known for his advocacy of group selection, the theory that natural selection acts at the level of the group.
+Vero Copner Wynne-Edwards, CBE, FRS, FRSE (4 July 1906 - 5 January 1997) was an English zoologist and evolutionary theorist who held professorships in biology and zoology at McGill University and the University of Aberdeen.
+He is best known for his early advocacy of group selection, which suggests that natural selection can select for trait variation of a group, rather than an individual or gene (as in the gene-centric view of evolution).